-8.56 The need for water management is especially relevant for West Oxfordshire, not just associated with the issue of flood risk (as exemplified by the summer floods of 2007) but equally water scarcity at times of drought.
+8.57 The need for water management is especially relevant for West Oxfordshire, not just associated with the issue of flood risk (as exemplified by the summer floods of 2007) but equally water scarcity at times of drought.
 The District lies within an area of 'serious' water stress where there are limited water resources and yet a high and growing demand for water.
-Policy OS3 - Prudent Use of Natural Resources seeks to maximise the efficient use of water.
+This has been confirmed in evidence prepared in support of the Local Plan33.
+Policy OS3 - Prudent Use of Natural Resources seeks to maximise the efficient use of water including application of the optional building regulation regarding water efficiency.
+The implementation of this requirement is supported by the Environment Agency.